 8. Dundo– dumb

-9. Baboso– dumb (can also be loosely translated into “drooler”)
+9. Baboso– dumb (can also be described as a literal translation of the term “drooler”)

 10. Chucho– dog